An Axiomatic Characterization of Split Cycle [preprint] [publisher]

 Modal Logics with Non-rigid Propositional Designators [preprint]

-To appear in LORI 2023
+In LORI 2023

 Abstract